 Why should I choose an orthodontic specialist?

 Orthodontic specialists have extensive and specialized training, generally two to three years specialty certificate after completing their general dental degree.
 This enables them to provide their patients with professional and personalized treatments.
 Not only do we move teeth, but sometimes entire facial structures may be required for permanent changes by orthodontic treatment.
-It is very important that prescribed treatments are appropriate to a patient’s orthodontic issues and properly completed.
+It is very important that treatment be appropriate and properly completed.

 What is the best age to visit the orthodontist?